anynines/a9s-cli-v2/Development.md

 Example: Release `v0.10.0`.

 1. Ensure that all tests are run including `e2e-tests`.
-1. Ensure that the documentation is updated incl. adding a version under docs/versioned_docs
+1. Ensure that the documentation is updated incl.
+    1. adding a copy of the docs to the corresponding version directory under `docs/versioned_docs`
+    2. updating `docs/versions.json` by adding the new version to the array
 1. Ensure the Readme is updated.
 1. Ensure the Changelog is updated.
 1. Ensure the `main` branch is up to date and clean with all necessary changes comitted.